KANT-LAXMI/REACT-NOTES/JS Interview/README.md

 ## Unboxing in JavaScript

 Unboxing is the process of converting an object wrapper back to its basic, primitive value.
-This happens automatically (implicitly) when JavaScript needs a primitive value for an operation, such as in arithmetic operations, comparisons, or type coercion
+This happens automatically (implicitly) when JavaScript needs a primitive value for an operation, such as in arithmetic operations, comparisons, or type coercion.
-How it works:

-- JavaScript engine calls the internal ToPrimitive() abstract operation, which often uses the object's valueOf() or toString() methods to retrieve the underlying primitive value.

 ```javascript
 const numObj = new Number(5); // A Number object, not a primitive